Alex-Waring/AoC/README.md

 # Advent of Code

-Solutions in python and golang, as I learn these languages.
+Solutions in python and golang and rust, as I learn these languages.
 2022 was my first year, but in 2023 I managed all solutions and a semi sensible library to help me.
+2024 I managed to achieve some relatively fast times.

 <!-- AOC TILES BEGIN -->
 <h1 align="center">